Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind: New Sinc-collocation methods with consistent collocation points

 \section{New Sinc-collocation methods with consistent collocation points}

 In this section, new Sinc-collocation methods are presented.
-Those methods are derived based on the idea of Sinc-collocation methods for initial value problems~\cite{TO}, which are closely related to the Sinc-Nystr\"{o}m methods~\cite{MM,RZ2}.
-Convergence theorems for the presented methods are stated, which are proved in Section~\ref{sec:proofs}.
+These methods are derived based on the concept of Sinc-collocation methods derived for initial value problems~\cite{TO}, which are closely related to the Sinc-Nystr\"{o}m methods~\cite{MM,RZ2}.
+Convergence theorems for the presented methods are stated, and proofs are provided in Section~\ref{sec:proofs}.